 The Branch's management objective to counterparty credit risk is to ensure credit risk is properly managed and controlled with the general credit risk management framework.
-The Branch has also formulated relevant policy which covers identification, measurement, control and monitoring of counterparty credit risk.
+The Branch has also formulated "Counterparty Credit Risk Management Policy" which covers identification, measurement, control and monitoring of counterparty credit risk.